minprog/cs50x-1718-1819/problems/hangman/hangman.md

 ### 3. The `Hangman` class

 As much as possible, we would like to gather all game "logic" into a single class called `Hangman`.
-We should be able to create a new game simply by instantiating the class (e.g. `game = Hangman(8)` for a new game using 8-letter words).
+We should be able to create a new game simply by instantiating the class (e.g. `game = Hangman(length=8, num_guesses=5)` for a new game using 8-letter words, where you lose after 5 failed guesses).

 After instantiating a new game, the resulting object should be able to respond to the following actions:

-- guessing a letter
+- Guessing a letter
+- Producing the current state of the "board"
+- Producing the letters that have been guessed so far
+- Producing a word that is consistent with the current board (to display to the user once the game has been lost)
+- Checking if the game is finished
-- checking if the game has been won
+- Checking if the game has been won
+- Checking if the game has been lost

 To fully implement the game, the object should take care of tracking:

+- The current state of the "board"
-- guessed letters up until now
+- Guessed letters up until now
-- the set of currently remaining words
+- The set of currently remaining words
+- The number of guesses remaining

 And purely for testing purposed, we would like to implement the `__str__` method, which allows us to call `print(game)` and look at a couple of stats.
-The resulting print should look something like the following:
+The resulting print could look something like the following:

 	letters guessed are "aemnid", 201 words remaining, game not won

+In other words, your code should look something like the following.

+    class Hangman:
+        def __init__(self, length, num_guesses):
+            # Initialize the game.
+            pass

+        def guess(self, letter):
+            # Update the game for a guess of letter.
+Return True if the letter
+            # is added to the board, return False if it is not.
+            pass

+        def guessed_string(self):
+            # Produce a string of all letters guessed so far, in the order they
+            # were guessed.
+            pass

+        def consistent_word(self):
+            # Produce a word that is consistent with the current board.
+            pass

+        def finished(self):
+            # Return True if the game is finished, otherwise False.
+            pass

+        def won(self):
+            # Return True if the game is finished and the player has won,
+            # otherwise False.
+            pass

+        def lost(self):
+            # Return True if the game is finished and the player has lost,
+            # otherwise False.
+            pass

+        def __str__(self):
+            # Return a string representation of the game with some relevant
+            # statistics.
+            pass

 It's up to you to think about how you want to partition words into word families.
 Think about what data structures would be best for tracking word families and the master word list.
 Would an associative array work?
 How about a stack or queue?
 Thinking through the design before you start coding will save you a lot of time and headache.

-Don't explicitly enumerate word families.
-If you are working with a word of length n, then there are 2n possible word families for each letter.
+Don't explicitly enumerate all potential new board states.
+If you are working with a word of length `n`, then there are `2**n` possible word families for each letter.
 However, most of these families don't actually appear in the English language.
 For example, no English words contain three consecutive U's, and no word matches the pattern `E-EE-EE--E`.
 Rather than explicitly generating every word family whenever the user enters a guess, see if you can generate word families only for words that actually appear in the word list.
 One way to do this would be to scan over the word list, storing each word in a table mapping word families to words in that family.

 > check50 tests:
 >
-> - hangman game starts without error for word length 4
+> - Hangman game starts without error for word length 4 with 5 guesses.
+> - Hangman game does not start with non-positive length.
+> - Hangman does not start with length for which no words are available.
+> - Hangman does not start with non-positive guesses.
+> - Hangman starts with an unfinished game.
-> - accepts guesses of e, a, n, u, z, l
+> - Accepts guesses of e, a, n, u, z, l
-> - reports winning for combination of e, a, n, u, z, l
+> - Reports winning for combination of e, a, n, u, z, l
+> - Reports finished game after combination of e, a, n, u, z, l
-> - does not report winning for combination of ...
+> - Does not report winning for combination of a, e, o, i, u, b
+> - Reports finished game after combination of a, e, o, i, u, b
+> - Hangman reports a consistent word that is indeed consistent after a failed
+>   game.

 ### 4. Testing the `Hangman` game

 Let's test our game logic.
 We should be able to start a new game, and repeatedly guess letters.
 This is a perfect opportunity to use the `__str__` method, which gives us basics stats about the game --- which we use to verify its state.

-Again, test your game interactively by running `python -i hangman.md` and entering the following commands, or a variation thereof:
+Again, test your game interactively by running `python -i hangman.py` and entering the following commands, or a variation thereof:

-	game = Hangman(8)
+	game = Hangman(8, 6)
 	game.guess("e")
 	print(game)
 	game.guess("b")
 	print(game)
+    print(game.finished())
+    print(game.consistent_word())

 ### 5. Implementing user interaction

-input num of letters wanted
-...
+While the `Hangman` class has all you need to play Hangman, someone who does not know your program won't understand that you have to write things like `game = Hangman(8, 6)` to start a game and `game.guess("e")` to guess a letter.
+So, let's make a user interface.

+Your user interface should at least

+1. Prompt the user for how many letters the Hangman word should have.
+If the input is not a positive integer, or there is no word with that many letters, repeat the prompt until you get correct input.

+2. Prompt the user for how many guesses she should get until she loses.
+This should be a positive integer.

+3. Prompt the user for whether she wants to see detailed statistics of the game while playing (the statistics you put into the `__str__` method).

+4. Play the game: repeatedly do the following

+    1. Prompt the user for a guess.
+The guess should be a single letter that has not yet been guessed.

+    2. Show an updated game board, and the number of guesses remaining.

+    3. Show detailed game statistics, if she asked for those.

+    4. If the game has finished, either congratulate the player (on a win), or tell the player the Hangman word (any word that is consistent with the current board).
+Then ask the player if she wants to play again.

 ## Testing

 	check50 hangman@minprog/cs50

 ## Extensions